Repatriation Commission Outpatient Clinic: The clinic's future

 In response to a question on 9 December 2020 from Stuart Grimley MP during Question Time, Victorian Minister for Veterans, Shaun Leane MP, indicated that Melbourne City Council had some interest in purchasing the site and that he, as the State Veterans Minister, held considerable support to establish a veterans cultural institution in the property.

 During Senate Estimates on 27 October 2021, the Department of Defence revealed that Melbourne City Council has voted to decline the invitation to make an offer for an off-market concessional sale.
 Through a line of questions by Senator Van the point was made that Melbourne City Council was unable to progress with the sale, and therefore retention of the property in public ownership, due to the poor state of repair caused by the Department of Defence's management of the site since 1995 when it was last occupied.
-Senator Van asked the hypothetical question of the Department of Defence "what would it look like if it was turned into a block of appartments.
+Senator Van asked the hypothetical question of the Department of Defence "what would it look like if it was turned into a block of apartments.
 What would the public perception of Defence be?".
 Later, in January 2022, Defence removed the property from the disposal list, with an announcement by Minister Melissa Price (politician) MP on 17 February 2022 that the federal government intended to invest in the property for Department of Defence (Australia) and veterans use.
 Architectural firm, Lovell Chen, was engaged to prepare a feasibility study to support the governments decision.
-Soon after a temporary fence was erected around the property and remediation works commenced.
+Soon after a temporary fence was erected around the property and remediation works commenced with a budget of $17,854,214 under the estate works project EST08631.

 Later in October 2022, the local newspaper, the Southbank News, reported that Minister Matt Thistlethwaite MP had determined the building would be used for offices and meeting rooms pointing out that this was a backflip to its pre-election support for its original 2016 policy.

 Under Freedom of Information (FOI) a report prepared by Lovell Chen was released on 9 November 2022.
 The report presented three options for the adaptive reuse of the property including: